 - Ensure mealtimes are relaxed with minimal noise or distractions. - Allow person time to look at the food on the plate and to eat at own pace. - If the person appears agitated wait until they become calm before offering food and drink. - If a person is struggling to use cutlery, use gentle prompts and reminders of how to use items.
 If this fails load spoon / fork with food and gently guide the persons hand to mouth.
-Alternatively offer foods that can be eaten without cutlery, for example, "finger foods." - Finger foods are also ideal in between meals to help boost calorie intake for those with a small appetite or those who are very active. - Avoid mixing foods as a person may dislike one particular ingredient and end up declining all of the meal. - Naming foods and drinks as you offer them can help trigger memories which in turn may help with the recognition of food items and improve food intake. - Offer drinks after the meal instead of at the same time or offer small amounts during the meal and a full drink after the meal. - Continue to eat sitting up in a chair at a table for as long as person is able.
+Alternatively offer foods that can be eaten without cutlery, for example, "finger foods".
+If a person has dysphagia check with the SLT first before offering finger food. - Finger foods are also ideal in between meals to help boost calorie intake for those with a small appetite or those who are very active. - Avoid mixing foods as a person may dislike one particular ingredient and end up declining all of the meal. - Naming foods and drinks as you offer them can help trigger memories which in turn may help with the recognition of food items and improve food intake. - Offer drinks after the meal instead of at the same time or offer small amounts during the meal and a full drink after the meal. - Continue to eat sitting up in a chair at a table for as long as person is able.